MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 ~~~

 per_channel: If set to True, the quantizer will linearly dequantize for each channel in each initialized tensors in [n,c,h,w] format.
 By default this is set to True.

 nbits: number of bits to represent quantized values.
 Currently only 8 bits is supported.

-use_dequantize_linear: If set to True, it will represent dequantize operator as DequantizeLinear operator that is in com.microsoft v1 operator set.
-Note that this operator is supported in insider preview build of of Windows 10 after 1809.
+use_dequantize_linear: If set to True, it will represent dequantize operator as DequantizeLinear operator that is in com.microsoft operator set.
+Note that this operator is supported in preview build of of Windows after 1809 (17763).
+If targeting Windows October 2018 update, set use_dequantize_linear to False.

 ## Convert to floating point 16